Ballet slippers act as super skin that absorbs forces.

-When Melanerpes Aurifrons pecks its beak, impact gets nullified before it reaches skull.
+When a woodpecker (Melanerpes Aurifrons) pecks its beak on wood, the impact gets nullified before it reaches the skull of the bird.

 Ballet- an art form starting from15th century Italian Renaissance- is an extremely technical performance.
 Several types and grades of foot and ankle injuries arise in it.
-An inventor who wishes to provide ballerinas with comfort must understand the challenges linked to pointe, the silky slippers they use.
-Comfortable pointe slippers need to be envisioned, ones which adapt to the movement of the muscles like a reflex (re)action.
+A designer who wishes to provide ballerinas with comfort must understand the challenges linked to pointe, the silky slippers they use.
+Comfortable pointe slippers need to be envisioned, ones that adapt to the movement of the muscles like a reflex (re)action.
 At no cost should it interrupt the swift flow of the dance.

 Row1Column1: A Closeup of Golden-fronted Woodpecker